towersvault/shinpokered/README.md

 - Fixed an issue with trapping moves being allowed on switch-in
 - Adjusted some AI anti-spam for status moves
 - Changed border block on route 16 to water to make it consistent with route 17
+- Increased the maximum game clock to 32767 hours

 #Bugfixes: